-Finds at Cuddie Springs in north western New South Wales show that Aborigines were eating megafauna.
+Finds at Cuddie Springs in north-western New South Wales show that Aborigines were eating megafauna.
 Scientists identified DNA from giant kangaroos and Diprotodons in traces of blood and hair found on hearths and stone tools.
 But by around 30,000 years ago, these animals were extinct.

 Were humans to blame?
 Some scientists think that, as the continent became more arid, the lack of suitable food caused the large plant-eating mammals to die out, their predators dying along with them.
 Others suggest that the new arrivals introduced the practice of burning, changing the vegetation in ways that were unfavourable.
 In any case, it was a slow process.
-Aboriginal people and megafauna co-existed for some 30,000 years.
+Aboriginal people and megafauna co-existed on this continent for some 30,000 years.

 36,000BP The world’s first bread?